9 Things You Need to Know About Beech Wood

 As of 2016, the most famous beech trees in the world - or certainly the most photographed - are the ones lining Dark Hedges in Ballymoney, Ireland.
 The reason?
 The avenue was used as the setting for the Kingsroad in HBO's Game of Thrones, a TV show watched by nearly 17.4 million people worldwide.

-Timber merchants in Sussex, WL West Timber work with all types of common and exotic woods, but beech is special to us.
+Timber merchants in Sussex, WL West Timber work with all types of common and exotic woods, but English beech is special to us.
 To celebrate, here are nine facts about this unsung hero.

 1. Beech holds divine and historical symbolism